Livestock dehorning: Pain control

 In 2007, the U.S. Department of Agriculture's (USDA) National Animal Health Monitoring System (NAHMS) survey suggested that most cattle in the U.S. were disbudded or dehorned without the use of anesthesia at that time.
 The survey showed that more than nine out of ten dairy farms practiced dehorning, but fewer than 20 percent of cattle dairy operations used analgesics or anesthesia during the process.
 While animal rights groups, like the Humane Society of the United States, condemn the practice of dehorning, ending it would mean increased horn-related injuries to cattle and humans.
 Polled genetics, long a staple in beef cattle breeding are becoming more popular among dairy farmers, with more polled calves being born to dairy cattle every year.
 Genetic testing can now determine if cattle carry genes for growing horns.

+A 2011 study indicated that only 10% of dairy cattle farmers in Europe followed recommend dehorning guidelines.

 Public debate

-In 2018 a referendum was held in Switzerland on providing additional subsidies to farmers that did not dehorn their livestock (75–90% of livestock in Switzerland had their horns removed).
+A referendum held in 2018 in Switzerland was on providing additional subsidies to farmers that did not dehorn their livestock; 75–90% of livestock in Switzerland had their horns removed.
 The referendum was a result of farmer Armin Capaul collecting over 100,000 signatures for a vote on the issue.
-However, the proposal was opposed by the government and rejected by voters.
+However, the proposal was opposed by the government and rejected by voters, and did not pass.